ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: Discussion

-\textbf{Privacy Concerns.} \workname~can be run on personal devices or edge servers like laptops without cloud access, ensuring user data remains local and preserving privacy.
-It can also use hardware-based cues, such as visible lights, flashes, or sound alerts, to notify others during environmental capture.
+\textbf{Privacy Concerns.} \workname~can be run on personal devices or edge servers like laptops without cloud access, ensuring user data remains local and preserving privacy. \workname~can also use hardware-based cues, such as visible indicators, flashing lights, or audio alerts, to notify bystanders when environmental sensing is active.